dankatri/dankatri.github.io/food-in-brum.md

 - [__Rudy's__](https://www.rudyspizza.co.uk/birmingham/) - Maybe the best base of any pizza in Brum.
 Pretty well priced.
 They don't do dips for your crusts.
 I really wish they did.
 - [__Otto__](http://ottowoodfired.com/) - Wood fired pizza in the JQ.
 - [__Baked In Brick__](https://bakedinbrick.co.uk/) - also wood fired pizza, but in Digbeth.
-- [__Dough @ Digbrew__](https://digbrewco.com/dough/) - As well as excellent beer Digbrew has some of the nicest pizza in Brum.
-Also they have bottomless pizza on a Thursday for £10 which is a steal.

 ### Coffee